Career Services Center: About Us

 Graduate and Professional School Advising

-- Counselors will review the content of personal statements, including the structure and organization of the essay and whether the message intended by the applicant is being effectively communicated.
-The service does not include correction of grammar, misspelling, and punctuation errors.
+- Counselors and other OITE staff members will review the content of personal statements, including the structure and organization of the essay and whether the message intended by the applicant is being effectively communicated.
+The service does not include correction of grammar, spelling, and punctuation errors.
 We will refer trainees to grammar and punctuation resources, many of which are now available on our Writing Resources page.

-- Staff members in the Office of Career Services will assist applicants with preparation for interviews.
+- Staff members in the Office of Career Services and other OITE staff members will assist applicants with preparation for interviews.
 Unless there are extenuating circumstances such as extreme anxiety, applicants will be eligible for only one mock interview or discussion of the interview process.

-- Overall, the staff of the Career Services Center will meet with applicants a maximum of twice during the pre-application season.
-The two-appointment limit will apply to application review, interview preparation, and pre-med advising .
+- Overall, the OITE staff will meet with applicants a maximum of twice during the pre-application season.
+The two-appointment limit will apply to application review, interview preparation, and pre-med advising.
 Trainees may schedule additional visits should they need assistance with other career planning issues.

-NOTE: Prior to making an appointment, trainees are expected to have attended the relevant pre-med or graduate school workshops or viewed them on the OITE Web site.
+NOTE: Prior to making an appointment, trainees are expected to have attended the relevant pre-med or graduate school workshops or viewed them on the OITE Web site and, if appropriate, edited their personal statements accordingly.

 The following two instruments are available for free to NIH intramural postbacs, graduate students, postdocs, research fellows and clinical fellows.
 Eligible trainees must first meet with a career counselor before the assessment is administered.
 To schedule an appointment, visit Appointments.